 Make yourself a priority

-As you are looking over your naughty and nice list, make sure to add your own name to the good side.
-Chronic illnesses take a lot out of us and rarely take a break for the holidays, so do all you can to make it as soothing and enjoyable as possible.
+As you are looking over your gift list, make sure to add your own name.
+Chronic illnesses take a lot out of us and rarely take a break for holidays or special occasions, so do all you can to make it as soothing and enjoyable as possible.
 Sprinkle in a few kind gifts to yourself each day.
 You deserve a little self-love.